ABOUT THE POEMS

 There is one constraint, though, that is particularly useful for readers of these poems to understand: I strive to make sense.
 That sense may be clear and simple for some of the light verse pieces, or that sense may be complex and layered, requiring a reader to follow the logic of the images, sounds, associations and implications as the poem progresses.
 If readers are to marshal their attention, energy and patience to make such efforts, faith that the writer has specific intentions is fundamental.

-Some poets do not care about making sense and/or are ok with readers interpreting a poem any way they want.
-Such poets are free to hold what aesthetic values they will (an "artist" without values is no artist).
+Some poets are less concerned about making sense in a poem and/or are ok with readers interpreting a poem any way they want.
+(Poets must be free to hold what aesthetic values they will/must — an artist without values is no artist).
 But that is not the way of these poems.